Global markets extend slump as coronavirus crisis deepens | Malay Mail

-LONDON, March 6 — Stock markets collapsed today and oil tumbled on heightened panic over coronavirus and its predicted devastating damage to global economic growth, dealers said.
+NEW YORK, March 7 — Global stocks tumbled and oil prices collapsed yesterday as investors panicked over the expected damage of the coronavirus to global economic growth.

-Haven investments gold and the yen surged as the World Health Organization (WHO) warned that the epidemic must be taken seriously.
+Haven investments gold and the yen surged as the World Health Organisation (WHO) warned that the epidemic must be taken seriously.

-In midday deals, the Paris stock market tanked 4.1 per cent, Frankfurt dived 3.9 per cent, London shed 3.4 per cent, Madrid lost 3.6 per cent and Milan tumbled 3.8 per cent in a fierce global markets selloff that began about two weeks ago.
+At the close of trade, the Paris stock market was down by 4.1 per cent, Frankfurt dived 3.4 per cent, London shed 3.5 per cent and Milan tumbled 3.7 per cent in a fierce global markets selloff that began about two weeks ago.

-With no end in sight to the spreading COVID-19 disease, Tokyo stocks shipped 2.7 per cent by the close, Shanghai fell 1.2 per cent and Hong Kong erased 2.3 per cent on heightened investor panic.
+Wall Street stocks also suffered another bruising session, with petroleum producers and banks especially hard-hit, as the S&P 500 ended down 1.7 per cent.

-Oil, already slumping on virus-linked demand fears, extended losses to more than 5.0 per cent on reports Russia wants to delay deeper output cuts recommended by its Opec allies.
+Oil, already slumping on virus-linked demand fears, extended losses to around 10 per cent as Russia said it had failed to reach an agreement on possible cuts in output at a meeting with Opec.

 Growing virus crisis